bobfang1992/personal-blog/content/blog/async/index.md

 As a long time user, the first language that comes to my mind is Python.
 Traditionally, Python has limited concurrency support.
 It has a `threading` library, but in Python, there should be only one thread running at each given time because of the Global Interpreter Lock (GIL), thus limiting the usefulness of threads [^1].
 Python also has a `multiprocessing` module in the standard library.
 However, its drawback is that it forces the programmers to deal with Inter-Process Communication (IPC) — the default choice is too restricting (pickles).

 Even if Python had good support of threading and (sub)processes, I am not too keen to use them because they are often too low-level to be helpful.
 You need to handle communication and synchronisation.
 Threads/processes are system-level resources, so proper clean up is always required, adding unnecessary complexity to application code.
-Plus, compared to other concurrency models like coroutines, threads and processes are more always more expensive -- they consume more memory and are slower to start.
+Plus, compared to other concurrency models like coroutines, threads and processes are always more expensive -- they consume more memory and are slower to start.

 ## Asyncio!